lufinkey/BrowserCommand/README.md

 browser-cmd tab create --url=http://www.staggeringbeauty.com
 ```

-This project is essentially a fork of [chromix-too](https://github.com/smblott-github/chromix-too), with a focus on added security and a better javascript API.
+This project is essentially a fork of [chromix-too](https://github.com/smblott-github/chromix-too), with a focus on added security, a wider command line interface, and a better javascript API.

 ## Setup